krishna2344/capitalone-ops-pipeline/provision/README.md

 There are 2 main ways to go about building more future Izanamee revisions.

+1. Stand up a local VMware vm with tools to build the VMs and manage your own vagrant version catalog
 1. Leverage [Atlas](https://atlas.hashicorp.com/) to build and host boxes
-2. Stand up a local VMware vm with tools to build the VMs and manage your own vagrant version catalog

-## Leverage Atlas

-### Atlas high level workflow
-The builds intended for Atlas are at `packer/headless.json` and `packer/desktop.json`.
-Running `packer push` with those will

-1. send the packer configuration and all needed provisioning tools
-1. install a base vm from iso
-1. add guest tools
-1. provision as either headless or desktop
-1. package boxes for VMware and virtualbox
-1. upload those boxes to Atlas

-### Actual steps for pushing to Atlas

-1. Get an account at [Atlas](https://atlas.hashicorp.com/)

-2. Run the following to bring up a vm with the right tools for packer

-        $ git clone git@github.com:capitalone/Izanamee.git
-        $ cp Vagrantfiles/builder/Vagrantfile .
-        $ # the provider could also be vmware_workstation
-        $ # or vmware_appcatalyst for your OS
-        $ vagrant up --provider=vmware_fusion
-        $ berks vendor provision/chef/vendor-cookbooks

-3. push the build to Atlas

-        $ vagrant ssh
-        $ cd /vagrant
-        $ # get this token from Atlas website, settings, tokens
-        $ export ATLAS_TOKEN=9NS.....xxxxx
-        $ packer push packer/headless.json
-        $ # this returns after uploading the local tree to atlas
-        $ # check Atlas to see when build is complete

 ## Build your own build server for building VMs